-The PhD fellowships are intended to be held full-time but part-time applications may be considered by universities, for example, where applicants are undergoing clinical training or other circumstances apply.
+The PhD fellowships are intended to be held full-time, but part-time applications may be considered by universities, for example, where applicants are undergoing clinical training or other circumstances apply.
 Those in clinical speciality training will be responsible for making their own arrangements with the relevant deanery or Local Education and Training Board, or equivalent, where appropriate.

 We do not accept direct applications from individual students wishing to pursue a PhD.
-We cannot accept queries from individuals wishing to pursue PhD studies at the University of Cambridge.
+We cannot accept queries from individuals wishing to purse PhD studies at Cambridge.

 What we’re looking for